Our Passion

 Executive Vice President and Treasurer, Finance

-Spencer oversees NYCEDC’s Finance Division, which includes the Accounting, Budget, and Grants Management departments.
+Spencer oversees NYCEDC’s Finance Division, which includes the Accounting, Financial Planning and Analysis (FP&A), and Compliance departments.
 Previously, he assisted in managing NYCEDC’s Internal Audit group for many years.
 He is a life-long resident of Queens, NY and received his bachelor’s degree in accounting from CUNY at York College in Jamaica, Queens.
 He is a certified public accountant as well as a certified internal auditor.
 Before joining NYCEDC, Spencer spent several years conducting audits throughout the east coast for a hotel and restaurant employee’s union trust fund.

 Executive Vice President, Real Estate Transaction Services